Advanced linear algebra

 The theory of Riemannian manifolds is far more advanced with respect to what can be done with the arbitrary smooth manifolds, for somewhat obvious reasons.
 At the level of applications, we will see later in this chapter that, save for a slight modification in the axioms, we can use such manifolds for understanding our surrounding space-time.

-As a last topic of discussion, in regards with general differential geometry, let us go back now to the optimization questions from the end of the previous chapter.
+As a last topic of discussion, in regards with general differential geometry, let us go back now to the optimization questions for functions, discussed in the previous chapter.
 Thinking well, the functions that we have to minimize or maximize, in the real life, are often defined on a manifold, instead of being defined on the whole $\mathbb R^N$.
 Fortunately, the good old principle $f'(x)=0$ can be adapted to the manifold case, as follows:

 \begin{principle} In order for a function $f:X\to\mathbb R$ defined on a manifold $X$ to have a local extremum at $x\in X$, we must have, as usual

 but with this taking into account the fact that the equations defining the manifold count as well as ``zero'', and so must be incorporated into the formula $f'(x)=0$. \end{principle}